-Established in 1993, using a combination of heating cables, automated rain guards and a watering system, this tests our understanding of how future climate change will impact ecosystems of the British Isles.
+Established in 1993, using a combination of heating cables, automated rain guards and a watering system, this experiment tests our understanding of how future climate change will impact upon ecosystems of the British Isles.

 Climatic variables are manipulated experimentally to evaluate the impact of elevated winter temperatures (ambient temperature +3oC November to May), controlled summer drought (no rain July/August) and supplemented summer rainfall (ambient rain +20% July/August).

 Temperature and soil moisture are logged continuously, with all plots subjected to simulated sheep grazing in October.

 Each block contains three spare plots allowing new experiments to be introduced.
 These currently include investigations of the impacts of climate on invasibility and transplant experiments examining the effects of soil depth on the fitness of contrasted plant species.

 To download a copy of the experimental design click here.

 Each year well-defined responses to the winter warming treatments are observed in the large-scale climate experiment.
 As warming by heating cables is only suitable when the vegetation is short, BCCIL has embarked on an alternative approach that can be applied to tall grassland.

 Initiated in 2008, and now in the sampling phase, the microcosm experiment is specifically designed to detect impacts that are specific to the season in which warming is applied.

 Matched grassland communities were established using transplants of the site's ten most abundant species together with two southern grasses (Brachypodium pinnatum and Bromopsis erectus).